-Windsurfing can be done all year round but you should always check the weather, tides and currents before you go out.
+Windsurfing in Dorset can be done all year round but you should always check the weather, tides and currents before you go out.
 During winter months the water is colder, winds stronger, there are rougher seas and less hours of daylight – this all needs to be taken into consideration. iCoast has a great water sports weather forecast and links to webcams along the Dorset coast which makes it easy for you see when and where you will get the best conditions to windsurf.

 What to look out for

 The Dorset coast is not only fantastic for windsurfing, it is also amazing for seeing wildlife such as seabirds and seals, and dolphins in their natural environment and for enjoying the unique World Heritage status geology along the Jurassic Coast.
 The waters can get busy, especially close to amenity beaches, so it is important to respect wildlife, other users and the environment while you enjoy windsurfing on the Dorset coast.

 Watch out for wildlife and the environment

 Please follow these steps to make sure that you do not disturb or damage wildlife while you are windsurfing on the Dorset coast:

 - If you are going to be windsurfing at any areas that are important for wildlife, then respect the wildlife that is there.

 - We have several areas that are important for birds on the Dorset coast including a Special Protection Area at Poole Harbour, between the mean high and mean low water mark.
 The western and northern parts of Portland Harbour are also very important for over wintering birds.
 It is important not to disturb roosting or nesting birds at high tide at certain times of the year:

 - Between November and March birds are “overwintering” and need to conserve energy reserves.